VS Code integration

 Language server

-The language server is distributed as a standalone Java application.
-It can be integrated with any editor that functions as an LSP client.
-Currently, only the VS Code integration is officially supported, but community contributions for other editors are welcome.
+The Nextflow language server implements the Language Server Protocol (LSP) for Nextflow scripts and config files.
+It is distributed as a standalone Java application and can be integrated with any editor that functions as an LSP client.